On the Signature of a Path in an Operator Algebra: Introduction

-$\sbt$ In Section \ref{sec:chenrelation} we prove a Chen relation for these operators, see Proposition \ref{prop:chenrelation}.
+In Section \ref{sec:contractionoperators}, we define the partial and full contraction operators we alluded to, see Definitions~\ref{def:contractionoperators} and~\ref{def:pcontractionoperators}.
+In Section \ref{sec:chenrelation}, we prove a Chen relation for these operators, see Proposition~\ref{prop:chenrelation}.
 Next, we explain how this yields a path on a group of triangular algebra morphisms on an algebra spanned by couples of a tree and a word.

-$\sbt$ In Section \ref{sec:geometricproperties} we associate to the full and partial contractions operators a path of representations on the Hopf monoid of levelled forests we introduced in Section \ref{sec:tensorforest}, see Theorem \ref{thm:pathofrep}.
+In Section~\ref{sec:geometricproperties}, we associate to the full and partial contractions operators a path of representations on the Hopf monoid of levelled forests we introduced in Section~\ref{sec:tensorforest}, see Theorem~\ref{thm:pathofrep}.

-$\sbt$ In Section \ref{sec:facescontraction}, we adopt a slightly different point of view and let the iterated integrals of a path acting on a set of operators we call \emph{faces-contractions}, see Definition \ref{def:facescontractions}.
-This yields a certain triangular algebra morphism, see Definition \ref{def:endofacescontraction} that we relate to the one introduced in Section \ref{sec:chenrelation}.
-In Proposition \ref{prop:product}, we relate partial to full contractions operators.
+In Section \ref{sec:facescontraction}, we adopt a slightly different point of view and let the iterated integrals of a path acting on a~set of operators we call \emph{face-contractions}, see Definition \ref{def:facescontractions}.
+This yields a~certain triangular algebra morphism, see Definition~\ref{def:endofacescontraction} that we relate to the one introduced in Section~\ref{sec:chenrelation}.
+In Proposition~\ref{prop:product}, we relate partial- to full contraction operators.

 In a forthcoming article, we continue to develop the theory.
-In particular, we introduce geometric non-commutative rough paths, geometric non-commutative controlled rough path, the operations of integration and composition and prove existence of solutions to \eqref{eqn:controlleddiff}.
+In particular, we introduce geometric noncommutative rough paths, geometric noncommutative controlled rough paths, and the operations of integration and composition.

-{\textbf{Acknowledgements}:} The authors are especially grateful to Kurusch Ebrahimi-Fard for many enlightening discussions.
-CB is supported by the DFG Research Unit FOR2402 and NG is funded by DAAD kurzstipendium.